 The fair value of the employee services received in exchange for these grants is recognised as an expense on a straight-line basis over the vesting period.
 The total amount to be expensed is determined by reference to the fair value of the options or shares determined at the date of grant.
 The awards are valued using the Monte Carlo (TSR component) and Black-Scholes (EPS component) option pricing models.
 Non-market based vesting conditions are included in assumptions about the number of options that are expected to become exercisable or the number of shares that the employee will ultimately receive.
-This estimate is revised at each balance sheet date to allow for options that are not expected to vest and the difference is credited to the Consolidated Statement of Comprehensive Income with a corresponding adjustment to reserves.
-None of the awards granted had vested at the balance sheet date.
+This estimate is revised at each balance sheet date to allow for options that are not expected to vest and the difference is credited to the consolidated statement of comprehensive income with a corresponding adjustment to reserves.